Somayahamdy/Somayahamdy/README.md

 ### Hi there 👋
-I'm a Data Science and Machine Learning engineer
+I'm a Data Science and Machine Learning Engineer

 <!--